Grand Manan Parish, New Brunswick: History

 The parish was erected in 1816 from West Isles Parish as Grand-Manan, to include "Grand-Manan with its appurtenances".

 The hyphen was dropped from the name in 1850 and appurtenances was clarified in 1877, implicitly adding Machias Seal Island to the parish.

 Boundaries

 Grand Manan Parish includes the main island and all islands to the south and west.

 Municipality

 The village of Grand Manan was formed in 1995 and includes all of the parish except White Head Island.

-Local service district
+Former local service district

-White Head Island comprises only that island.
+White Head Island comprised only that island.

 The LSD was established in 1979 to assess for fire protection, making it the last inhabited part of the parish to become part of a village or LSD.

-Today the LSD assesses for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 521.00 White Head Island.
+In 2021, the LSD assessed for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 521.00 White Head Island.

+Since the beginning of 2023, it forms part of the Southwest rural district.